MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

         token *adal.ServicePrincipalToken
 )
 ```

 On the variable side, values are declared which indicate the names of created resources.
 The location is also specified here, which you can change to see how deployments behave in other datacenters.
-Not every datacenter has all of the required resources available, so `eastus` was chosen due to its guarantee of having compute resources free.
+Not every datacenter has all of the required resources available.

 The `templateFile` and `parametersFile` point to the files which need to be loaded for the deployment.
 These would be good candidates for taking as command line arguments if you plan on extending this quickstart to make it more like production code.